Updated: Mar 22

 How unfortunate is Zafar, that for burial he could not

 get even two yards of land near the beloved’s abode.

 Today, the empty patch of grass at his empty grave bears witness to this verse.
 The Zafar Mahal is a witness of waning away Mughal power during the 18th-19th century.
 Even the hunting lodges of the earlier Mughal emperors were more intricately built than the Zafar Mahal.
-Today, within the Zafar Mahal, children play cricket, local Zamindars have tried to take over the palace, houses have been built at kissing distance of the palace, and during the dark hours, men come to play cards, consume alcohol, and litter the space.
+Today, within the Zafar Mahal, children play cricket, local Zamindars have tried to take over the palace, houses have been built at a kissing distance of the palace, and during the dark hours, men come to play cards, consume alcohol, and litter the space.
 The complex now, is a maze of different levels, with small dingy cells and crumbling staircases.
-For our future generations, there is an urgent need to protect Zafar Mahal and many other monuments within Mehrauli only; as such tangible heritage is visually appalling and provides deep insights into history and art.
+For our future generations, there is an urgent need to protect the Zafar Mahal and many other monuments within Mehrauli only; as such tangible heritage is visually appalling and provides deep insights into history and art.